26 Free Things to Do in Lake Tahoe in Summer & Winter

 About the Author

 Rasika is a California-based blogger who loves writing about California destinations.
-She has been planning trips since she was young and enjoys blogging about what California has to offer.
+She has been planning trips since she was young and enjoys blogging about what California offers.

 Rasika, Bae Area and Beyond